 - Black tea leaves

-- Milk –If you don’t take dairy, you substitute regular milk with oat, almond, soy milk, or non-dairy creamer; however, the taste might vary.
+- Milk – If you don’t take dairy, you can substitute regular milk with oat milk or soymilk; however, the taste might vary.
 I don’t recommend almond or coconut milk as they overwhelm the flavor.

-- Sugar – I used organic white sugar, but brown or coconut sugar would work.
+- Sugar – I used organic cane sugar, but brown or coconut sugar would work.
 You can use other sweeteners such as agave, honey, maple, and simple syrup.

 - Bring water to a boil.

-- Add tea leaves and reduce heat for 90 seconds to 2 minutes.
+- Add tea leaves, reduce heat, and cook for 90 seconds to 2 minutes.

 - Add milk and slowly bring to a simmer.

 I recommend using a robust black tea with a strong flavor as the base for your milk tea.
-I personally like to use Assam tea as its full body and malty, spicy character come out beautifully after the addition of milk and sugar.
+I like to use Assam tea as its full body and malty, spicy character come out beautifully after adding milk and sugar.
 It also yields a rich color for the tea.
 Another delicious option is the hearty Ceylon tea.

 For lighter-color tea, you can use Darjeeling tea.
 For a non-caffeinated version, you can use rooibos tea.

-I do not recommend non-black teas, such as jasmine tea or green tea for milk tea.
+I do not recommend non-black teas, such as jasmine or green tea for milk tea.

 Recipe Tips and Techniques